Home Assistant Integration

 target:

 Each Aqua-Scope device has a unique device ID.
-All devices can be connected to the same MQTT broker simultaneously and appear as separate devices in Home Assistant.
+Any number of devices can be connected to the same broker in parallel and will appear as separate devices in Home Assistant.